Engaging the brain, freeing the fascia

 Ben was referred by an orthopedist for soft-tissue damage sustained in a rare side-to-side whiplash injury when his car was hit on the driver’s door six months earlier (Img.
 2).
 The neck pain had subsided, but he could barely turn his head left and his orthopedist prohibited Ben from driving until he could turn his head to look in the rear view mirror.

 Upon seated examination, his passive range into right cervical rotation, flexion, and extension was normal, but he could only manage 30 degrees of left rotation.
 A couple myoskeletal enhancers were used to determine if his primary restrictor was neural (protective guarding) or the result of residual soft-tissue damage.
 In many pain-free whiplash clients, the neck becomes sensitized and the brain will still perceive threat even though tissue damage to the area has long healed.
 In some cases, the use of novel movement enhancers can trick the brain into loosening the reins and dissolving the protective muscle guarding.
 Here’s a description of one of my favorite MAT enhancers that helped this client.
-Img.
-3. Ben inhales and slowly looks over his left shoulder while my right fist hooks and drags the upper-trap fascia posteriorly.
-Upon exhalation, he gently right rotates against isometric resistance from my left hand to a count of five and attempts more left rotation.

 The seated treatment began by slowly rotating Ben’s head left to the first restrictive barrier and holding it there.
 His movement enhancer was to inhale deeply and slowly rotate his shoulders and torso as far right as comfortably possible several times and relax.
 Essentially, this maneuver is the same as asking him to turn his head left, but Ben’s brain did not perceive the torso-twist enhancer as threatening, and through graded exposure (pain-free repetition), his flexibility improved.
-Img.
-4. SCM receptor release.
-Ben lifts and slowly left rotates his head to the barrier while my soft fingertips hook the sternal head of his right SCM.
-Upon exhalation, he drops the right shoulder and slowly looks toward the table to a count of five and relaxes.

 Then it was time to deal with the right-sided sternocleidomastoid (SCM) and upper-trapezius contractures that were visible as Ben turned to end-range.
-Img.
-3 demonstrates and explains a basic, but effective, MAT contracture routine that was chosen to conclude Ben’s first session.
+Image 3 demonstrates and explains a basic, but effective, MAT contracture routine that was chosen to conclude Ben’s first session.

 During the three weeks of Ben’s treatment, I experimented with many myoskeletal techniques and enhancers, but those described in this article proved to be the most effective.
 Ben’s commitment to his MAT enhancer homework was a big plus in his recovery, which shortened his time with me and got him back behind the wheel.